WebOrigami/docs/src/content/builtins/tree/filter.md

 ## Default value

-You can influence the result of a filter operation by defining a default value for the filter tree using [tree:constant](constant.html#set-a-default-value).
+You can influence the result of a filter operation by [defining a default value](/language/idioms.html#define-a-default-value) for the filter tree using a shorthand function or [tree:constant](constant.html#set-a-default-value).

 ```ori
 // filterDefault.ori